What to Do When Someone Yells at You?

 Opt for an Anger Management Program

-You can check the requirement and select a course best suited to your needs.
+You can check the requirements and select a course best suited to your needs.

 Talk to a Therapist